samestep/website/src/blog/random-integers/index.md

 To start: you may have heard that computers use binary numbers.
 That's true!
 This has been well-explained by many other people, so if you're unfamiliar, check out one of those explanations, e.g. [Khan Academy][binary].

 _(6 minutes later)_ Welcome back!
 So yeah, every digit of every number in your computer is either a 0 or a 1.
-Kind of like how when you flip a coin, it's either heads or tails. ([Or its edge][three-sided coin], but that's a different post entirely.)
-Let's talk about coin flips.
+Kind of like when you flip a coin, it's either heads or tails. ([Or edge][three-sided coin], but that's a different post entirely.)
+Let's talk about coin flips, then!

 ## Coin flips